duggym122/conference-room-manager/README.md

 ## PyExchange

-We will be using [PyExchange](https://pyexchange.readthedocs.org/en/latest) to manage room reservations
+We will be using [PyExchange](https://pyexchange.readthedocs.org/en/latest) to manage room reservations.
+It is required to interface with Exchange systems like Office365

 ### Installing PyExchange